bartvanerp/SPSsite/content/disciplines/statistical/statisticalsignalprocessing_spectrum_nonparametric.md

 \hat{P}(e^{j\theta}) = \underbrace{P(e^{j\theta})\ast_{2\pi} W_{ML}(e^{j\theta})}_{\text{Loss of resolution}} + \underbrace{P(e^{j\theta})\ast_{2\pi} W_{SL}(e^{j\theta})}_{\text{Spectral leakage}}
 \end{equation}

-From equation (\ref{res_leakage}), we can easily separate the contribution of the main lobe, which causes loss in spectral resolution, from the contribution of the side lobes, which causez spectral leakage, that is the appearance of spurious spectral peaks at the location of the side lobes.
+From equation (\ref{res_leakage}), we can easily separate the contribution of the main lobe, which causes loss in spectral resolution, from the contribution of the side lobes, which cause spectral leakage, that is the appearance of spurious spectral peaks at the location of the side lobes.

 #### Calculation of the biased auto-correlation function using the DFT